definancy/java-definancy-sdk/docs/QrCodeApi.md

     apiClient.setHttpClient(httpClient);

     QrCodeApi apiInstance = new QrCodeApi(apiClient);
-    ContractAmountFormat contractAmountFormat = new ContractAmountFormat(); // ContractAmountFormat | Contract-amount pair for which to generate the qr-codes.
+    QrCodeTransactionRequest qrCodeTransactionRequest = new QrCodeTransactionRequest(); // QrCodeTransactionRequest | Contract-amount pair for which to generate the qr-codes.
 The amount should represent the desired payment value in the contract's unit. try {
-      List<QrCode> result = apiInstance.generateWalletQrCodes(contractAmountFormat);
+      List<QrCode> result = apiInstance.generateWalletQrCodes(qrCodeTransactionRequest);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling QrCodeApi#generateWalletQrCodes");